kennisnet/WP-plugin-OAIPMH/README.md

 ```

+See public-display.php if your PHP version is not sufficient.

 ## Installation

 You must install this plugin via the command-line.
 Make sure you have a completed composer install and applied all requirements before activating this plugin.